ONE HELL OF A PARTY – Northern British Columbia’s Bike-Powered Renaissance

 Our first stop in Burns Lake is at the house of Pat and Patti Dube, the town’s most avid cycling ambassadors.
-When we arrive, the Dubes immediately hand us burgers made from a neighbor’s cow, and afterward they offer wild huckleberry crumble for desert.
+When we arrive, the Dubes immediately hand us burgers made from a neighbour’s cow, and afterward, they offer wild huckleberry crumble for dessert.
 About a dozen locals are hanging out, keen to meet us and hear how the north has been.
 Then they’re keen to get us onto their trails.

 “This is Whistler without crowds,” Patti says proudly.
 Indeed, if all goes well, this town could become a case study in what happens when a community invests heavily in mountain biking.

 True to modern standards, you could roll industrial amounts of riders through here and the trails would hold up.
 But the club does employ one full-time local to keep them up for good measure.
 They’re serious about this.